vsajip/libgourou/README.md

     export ADEPT_DIR=/home/XXX

-Then, use utils as following :
+Then, use utils as following:

-You can import configuration from your eReader or create a new one with _utils/adept\_activate_ :
+You can import configuration from your eReader or create a new one with _utils/adept\_activate_:

     ./utils/adept_activate -u <AdobeID USERNAME>

 Then a _/home/<user>/.config/adept_ directory is created with all configuration file

-To download an ePub/PDF :
+To download an ePub/PDF:

     ./utils/acsmdownloader <ACSM_FILE>

-To export your private key (for DeDRM software) :
+To export your private key (for DeDRM software):

     ./utils/acsmdownloader --export-private-key [-o adobekey_1.der]

-To remove ADEPT DRM :
+To remove ADEPT DRM:

     ./utils/adept_remove <encryptedFile>

-To list loaned books :
+To list loaned books:

     ./utils/adept_loan_mgt [-l]

-To return a loaned book :
+To return a loaned book:

     ./utils/adept_loan_mgt -r <id>